 One of the primary purposes of false claims laws is to combat fraud and abuse in government health care programs.
 False claims laws do this by making it possible for the government to bring civil actions to recover damages and penalties when healthcare providers submit false claims.
 These laws often permit qui tam suits as well, which are lawsuits brought by lay people, typically employees or former employees of healthcare facilities that submit false claims.
 There is a federal False Claims Act.
-Illinois has adopted a similar false claims act that contains qui tam and whistleblower protection provisions that are similar to those found in the federal False Claims Act.
+Ohio has adopted a generally applicable Medicaid anti-fraud statutes that are intended to prevent the submission of false and fraudulent claims to the Ohio Medicaid program.